DESIGNER: Design-Logic-Guided Multidisciplinary Data Synthesis for LLM Reasoning: Experiments

 \subsection{Ablation Studies}

-We conducted an ablation study on our question-synthesis pipeline to quantify the contributions of two key components: coarse-to-fine matching between design logics and corpus segments, and the use of explicit design logics.
-To ensure a fair comparison, all ablations synthesize questions from the same book corpus by uniformly sampling 304,181 text segments.
-Where applicable, we used identical retrieval with Qwen3-Embedding-4B and generated model responses with the same model, Qwen3-235B-A22B-Thinking-2507-FP8.
+We conducted an ablation study on our question-synthesis pipeline using the Qwen3-8B-Base to assess the contributions of three key components: guidance from Design Logics, the coarse ranking, and the fine ranking of Design Logics.
+To ensure fair comparison, all ablation variants synthesized questions from the same book corpus by uniformly sampling 304,181 instances.
+Where applicable, we used identical retrieval with Qwen3-Embedding-4B and generated responses using the same model, Qwen3-235B-A22B-Thinking-2507-FP8.
+Specifically, we compared the following settings:

-\begin{itemize} \item \textbf{w/o Coarse Ranking}: This setting bypasses the semantic similarity-based retrieval of the top-5 relevant design logics.
-Instead, the LLM is prompted to select the most suitable logic from a set of 5 randomly chosen logics. \item \textbf{w/o Fine Ranking}: This setting removes the LLM-based re-ranking stage.
-The single most similar design logic (the top-1 result from the coarse retrieval) is used directly to generate the question. \item \textbf{w/ Example Questions}: This setting replaces our use of abstract design logics.
-Instead of being guided by a logic, the LLM is prompted to generate a new question by imitating the style and structure of the most suitable exemplar.
-This exemplar is selected from a set of 5 relevant example questions that are retrieved from the question bank. \item \textbf{DESIGNER}: This is our complete method, which includes coarse retrieval of the top-5 design logics by similarity, followed by LLM-based fine selection and synthesis based on ``design logic''. \end{itemize}
+\begin{itemize}[leftmargin=*] \item \textbf{DESIGNER}: This is our complete method, which includes coarse retrieval of the top-5 Design Logics by similarity, followed by LLM-based fine selection and synthesis based on Design Logic. \item \textbf{w/o Design Logic }: This setting replaces our use of explicit Design Logics with exemplar questions.
+The retrieval process is identical to DESIGNER: semantic similarity-based coarse ranking yields top-5 candidate questions, then the LLM performs fine-grained selection to choose the most suitable exemplar and generates a new question by imitating its style and structure. \item \textbf{w/o Coarse Ranking}: This setting bypasses the semantic similarity-based retrieval of the top-5 relevant Design Logics.
+Instead, the LLM is prompted to select the most suitable logic from a set of 5 randomly chosen Design Logics. \item \textbf{w/o Fine Ranking}: This setting removes the LLM-based re-ranking stage.
+The single most similar Design Logic (the top-1 result from the coarse retrieval) is used directly to generate the question. \end{itemize}